LOCALS ARTICLES

 Kyushu Olle, To Munakata Oshima Island: A trip to the sea and mountains to experience a special world heritage site even before your walk.

 The Munakata Oshima Island Course is where you can enjoy a special journey even before you start walking.
 In addition to it’s being an isolated island, it is also a land of faith that constitutes the world heritage site“Sacred Island of Okinoshima and Associated Sites in the Munakata Region.”
 During your visit, you can pray the Sacred Island Okinoshima from afar, depending on the weather.
-As you follow the island's history to Nakatsu-miya, Okitsu-miya Yohaisho, and the remains of the Houdai Ato Battery, you will also be able to enjoy the sea and mountains.
+As you follow the island's history to Nakatsu-gu, Okitsu-gu Yohaisho, and the remains of the Houdai Ato Battery, you will also be able to enjoy the sea and mountains.

 VIEW